mfkiwl/raisin64-docs/_build/html/_sources/cpu.rst.txt

 Interrupt Unit
 ++++++++++++++

 An Interrupt/Exception unit will be necessary to properly implement virtual memory.
-Attempting to access an unmapped, evicted, or privilaged page from a userspace process should cause the operating system to take over and mitigate the situation (either by loading the page or terminating the process).
+Attempting to access an unmapped, evicted, or privileged page from a userspace process should cause the operating system to take over and mitigate the situation (either by loading the page or terminating the process).

-The Raisin64's processing pipeline will need some modifications to the `Commit Unit`_ although first steps have already been taken to add a mechanism allowing register and memory writes to be deferred and re-ordered.
-This can be expanded with program counter tracking information to ensure that the precise location of an interrupt can be recovered and the processor did not commit the pending results of an issued instruction later in the (now aborted) instruction stream.
+The Raisin64's processing pipeline will need some modifications to the `Commit Unit`_, although first steps have already been taken to add a mechanism allowing register and memory writes to be deferred and re-ordered.
+This can be expanded with program counter tracking information to ensure that the precise location of an interrupt can be recovered and the processor will not commit the pending results of an issued instruction later in the (now aborted) instruction stream.

 Caches
 ++++++

-Relatively simple compared to the MMU or Interrupt Unit, caches will likely have the largest impact on performance of the processor.
+Relatively simple compared to the MMU or Interrupt Unit, caches will likely have the largest impact on the performance of the processor.
 As the processing pipeline uses a Harvard architecture, the first level of caching is made up of a separate Instruction and Data cache.
 Each will sit on their respective data ports and provide a small number of highly/fully associative entries that are `virtually indexed and virtually tagged <https://en.wikipedia.org/wiki/CPU_cache#Address_translation>`_.

-This scheme will necessitate the flushing of the cache on a context switch, but as the only known implementations of the Raisin64 are on FPGAs (without the benefit of hardware content-addressable memory), the caches need to be small regardless and flushing their content on a context-switch will affect only a small number of entries.
+This scheme will necessitate the flushing of the cache on a context-switch, but as the only known implementations of the Raisin64 are on FPGAs (without the benefit of hardware content-addressable memory), the caches need to be small and flushing their content on a context-switch will only affect a small number of entries.

 **Proposed Cache Specs:**